boltops-tools/kubes/docs/_docs/config/reference.md

 logger | Logger object | Logger.new($stdout)
 logger.level | Logger level.
 Can also be set with `KUBES_LOG_LEVEL` env var | info repo | The Docker repo to use.
-Required to be set. | nil skip | List of resources to skip.
+Required to be set. | nil repo_auto_auth | Whether or not to try to auth authorize docker repo registry if not yet logged in.
+Can also be set with env var `KUBES_REPO_AUTO_AUTO` | true skip | List of resources to skip.
 Can also be set with the `KUBES_SKIP` env var. `KUBES_SKIP` should be a list of strings separated by spaces.
 It adds onto the `config.skip` option. | [] state.docker_image_path | Where to store the state file with the last build Docker image. | .kubes/state/docker_image.txt suffix_hash | Whether or not to append suffix hash to ConfigMap and Secret | true